Sep

 Matthew 25:1-4

 Now, besides matters about me, Isaiah 41 also has words for all of the saints, all of the 144000, because Satan will wage war against the saints, a contest of will, in these last days (ref.
 Revelation 13:7, Daniel 7:21).
-He will also attempt to inject the poison of envy and ambition into the hearts of some, that will result in treachery.
+He will also attempt to inject the poison of envy and ambition into the hearts of some that will result in treachery.
 But God has anticipated everything.
 Notice the expression “thresh the mountains”.
-This speaks to a future civil war among the saints, a “tribulation” for the saints after the Millennial Reign of Jesus Christ.
+This speaks to a future civil war among the saints, a “tribulation” for the saints and the world, after the Millennial Reign of Jesus Christ.

 Isaiah 41:14-16